Iain Hook

-Iain John Hook (1948 – 22 November 2002) was working for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) as project manager in the rebuilding of Jenin Refugee Camp in West Bank, which was home to 13,000 Palestinian refugees.
-He was shot and killed by an Israel Defense Forces sniper, during a battle in Jenin on 22 November 2002.
+Iain John Hook (1948 – 22 November 2002) was a British aid worker and military officer who worked for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) as project manager in the rebuilding of Jenin Refugee Camp in West Bank, which was home to 13,000 Palestinian refugees.

+After Hook left a voice message with Israeli authorities that Palestinian militants ("shabab"-youth) had "knocked a hole in the wall" and "pinned down" his men, during an engagement in Jenin, he was shot and killed by an Israel Defense Forces sniper.
+Israeli Army radio said that the sniper who killed him mistook his cell phone for a handgun or grenade.
 A United Nations Security Council resolution condemning Israel was vetoed by the United States.
-In 2005, an English inquest jury returned a verdict of unlawful killing.
+In 2005, a British inquest jury returned a verdict of unlawful killing.

 Early life

-Born in Felixstowe, Suffolk, Hook was married and father of three sons and a daughter; two of his sons are British military officers.
-Prior to his work for the United Nations, Iain Hook was a British paratrooper.
-Hook supervised the reconstruction of a hospital complex in Pristina, Kosovo, in 1999, and also worked on projects in East Timor, Afghanistan, and Serbia.
+Iain John Hook was born in Felixstowe, Suffolk, in 1948.
+He was subsequently commissioned into the British Army's Parachute Regiment.
+Hook married and had three sons and a daughter; two of his sons later served in the British Armed Forces as officers.
+After being discharged from the British military, Hook began working for the United Nations (UN) as an aid worker, supervising the construction of a hospital in Pristina, Kosovo, in 1999.
+Hook also worked on UN projects in East Timor, Afghanistan, and Serbia.

 Death and subsequent events

 UNRWA work

-Iain Hook was working for United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), which is "created to administer Palestinian refugee camps set up after the 1948 Arab-Israeli war", and which was home to 13,000 Palestinian refugees, as project manager in rebuilding of Jenin refugee camp in West Bank.
+Iain Hook was working for United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) — which is "created to administer Palestinian refugee camps set up after the 1948 Arab-Israeli war"— as project manager in the rebuilding of Jenin refugee camp in West Bank, which was home to 13,000 Palestinian refugees.
 In October 2002, Hook arrived at the Palestinian refugee camp in Jenin to oversee the rebuilding of the camp.